Nikhil12894/js-practice/10_classes_and_opp/readme.md

 ```

 5. Polymorphism: Polymorphism is a fundamental concept in OOP that allows objects of different classes to be treated as objects of a common base class.
 In JavaScript, polymorphism is achieved through method overriding and dynamic dispatch.

+## Object

+Objects are fundamental data structures used to store and manipulate data.
+They are collections of key-value pairs where the keys are strings (or Symbols) and the values can be of any data type, including other objects.
+Objects can represent real-world entities and their properties and behaviors.

+- collection of properties and methods
+- toLowerCase

+## Why use OOP

+- Abstraction and Encapsulation
+- Code Reusability
+- Modularity and Maintainability
+- Organization and Readability
+- Reduced Complexity

+## Parts of OOP

+- Object literal
+- Constructor function
+- Prototypes
+- Classes
+- Instances (new, this)

+## 4 Pillars

+Abstraction, Encapsulation, Inheritance, Polymorphism.